viaweb3/web3-name-sdk/packages/core/README.md

 # web3-name-sdk

-Web3 Name SDK is an universal web3 identity solution for name resolution.
+Web3 Name SDK is an universal web3 identity solution for domain name resolution.
 Developers can easily get access to **.eth, .bnb, .arb, .lens, .crypto** names and more.

 ## Get Started